-Obviously, the goal is to keep them on your site as long as possible so they can read more of your content (unless of course, you want to funnel them to a sales page as quickly as possible.)
+Obviously, the goal is to keep them on your site as long as possible so they can read more of your content (unless, of course, you want to funnel them to a sales page as quickly as possible.)

 You can see this information under Audience Overview in Google Analytics.
 Here, as well as seeing your total number of sessions and visitors, you can see the average number of pages per session, the average session duration, and your bounce rate.

-While there are various metrics you can track here, the most important is how many times your content has been shared on various social networks.
+While there are various metrics you can track here, the most important is how many times your content has been shared on multiple social networks.
 A share shows that others are finding your content valuable.

-This information isn’t available in Google Analytics but if you have social share buttons on each piece of content, they will show you how many times that content has been shared on each platform.
+This information isn’t available in Google Analytics, but if you have social share buttons on each piece of content, they will show you how many times that content has been shared on each platform.

 You can also track the amount of traffic you’re getting from social platforms, which is another good way of measuring engagement.
-More clicks from social platforms mean that more people are sharing and interacting with your content.
+More clicks from social media mean that more people are sharing and interacting with your content.
 You can find this information under Acquisition > Social > Network Referrals in Google Analytics.

 4. SEO Performance